joomla-projects/joomla-cypress/cypress/README.md

 * Joomla sources
 * A database and PHP extensions for the database

-Ensure Firefox is installed system-wide (verify its availability for Cypress using `npx cypress info`).
+Ensure Firefox is installed system-wide (check with `npx cypress info`).

 For Joomla sources the following commands are sufficient:
 ```